What if I can’t come on the first Beginners course session?

-I already run, can I join the Improvers/Intermediate sessions at anytime during the year?
+I already run, can I join the Improver/Intermediate sessions at anytime during the year?

-Yes, the minimum requirement for an Improver session is that our members can run for 3 miles or more without a walk break.
+Yes, the minimum requirement for an Improver session is that our members can run for 3.5 miles or more without a walk break.
 The minimum requirement for an Intermediate session is that our members can run for 5 miles or more without a walk break.
 The pace isn’t as important, as we operate a loop back system ensuring that no one ever gets left behind.
-We also split the groups dependent on ability and speed.
-If you are not quite at these levels at the moment we suggest that you either join us via our beginner’s courses or contact us for more guidance.
+We also split the group dependent on ability and speed.
+If you are not quite at these levels at the moment we suggest that you either join us via our returner’s or Improver's courses or contact us for more guidance.

 Where do you meet?

-During the winter months the runs are around the streets of Canterbury, Deal, Thanet, Whitstable and Herne Bay so that we can utilise street light.
+During the winter months the evening runs are around the streets of Canterbury, Deal and Whitstable so that we can utilise street light.
 We rotate the locations of our meeting places to keep the routes as varied and interesting as possible.
 During daylight hours and in the lighter summer months we take our runs through the beautiful Kent countryside and surrounding footpaths.
 We provide a monthly programme which shows the exact location of each session.

 What time do you meet?

-All our evening sessions start at 6.30pm and our weekend runs at 9am.
+All our evening sessions start at 6.30pm (unless otherwise stated on the programme).

 What if I can’t keep up with the others?